-The exact cause of fibromyalgia is unknown, but the following factors are believed to be involved in contributing to this disease:
+It is believed that the exact cause of fibromyalgia is still unknown, but the following factors are suspected to be involved in contributing to this disease:

 – Abnormal pain messages carried by the central nervous system caused by changes to neurotransmitters.
 It leads to extreme sensitivity to pain.
 There is an evidence of abnormal levels of pain transmitters causing nerve receptors to communicate to the brain that there is pain when there is no apparent reason for it.

 – Researchers has found fibromyalgia sufferers have very low levels of serotonin, dopamine and noradrenaline in their brains.
 Low levels of these extremely important hormones and neurotransmitters could be regarded as the main physiological cause of fibromyalgia, because apart from regulating mood, sleep and response to stress these hormones are also involved in processing pain messages.
 Since serotonin deficiency is one of the causes of fibromyalgia it is important to know what leads to the low levels of this important neurotransmitter and antidepressant hormone.
 In the book Natural Way to Overcome Depression, Obesity, and Insomnia, Dr. Michael Murray says that serotonin deficiency should also be blamed for causing fatigue: “Bad diet, lack of exercise, use of harmful substances such as caffeine or alcohol can rob your brain of the ability to make enough serotonin.
 This produces a range of significant complications: depression, obesity, insomnia, migraine headache, chronic fatigue.”